Scout24/deadcode4j/README.md

 - As the Java compiler inlines constant expressions, class references may not exist in bytecode; this can be circumvented as outlined at [stackoverflow](http://stackoverflow.com/questions/1833581/when-to-use-intern-on-string-literals)
 - Finally, if the analyzed project isn't closed but represents more of a public API or library, expect *deadcode4j* to report many classes which are indeed used by other projects

-Obviously, those downsides should and will be tackled by upcoming releases.
 If you know of any other false positives, please report an [issue](https://github.com/ImmobilienScout24/deadcode4j/issues/new).

 ## Configuration